-You will receive a letter grade for participation representing the overall quantity and quality of your participation over the course of the semester.
-Below is a summary of course standards for different letter grades (borderline cases will receive "+" or "-" grades as appropriate):
+A significant portion of your grade will be based on the overall quantity and quality of your participation in lecture and section.
+Below is a summary of course standards for different letter grades.
+(Borderline cases will receive "+" or "-" grades as appropriate.)

 - A (100%): Outstanding participation.
 Highly engaged during lecture and section, with active participation in small group discussions and frequent constructive contributions to full-class discussions.
-In-class contributions reflect excellent understanding of and critical engagement with the content of lectures and assigned readings. - B (86%): Good participation.
+In-class contributions reflect excellent understanding of and critical engagement with the content of lectures and assigned readings.

+- B (86%): Good participation.
 Moderately engaged during lecture and section, with active participation in small group discussions and occasional constructive contributions to full-class discussions.
 In-class contributions reflect significant understanding of and critical engagement with the content of lectures and assigned readings. - C (76%): Minimally adequate participation.
 Minimally engaged during lecture and section.
 In-class contributions are infrequent and reflect limited understanding of and critical engagement with the content of lectures and assigned readings. - D (66%): Poor participation.
 Attentive during lecture and section, but participating only very infrequently in small-group and full-class discussions.
 In-class contributions do not reflect understanding of or critical engagement with the content of lectures and assigned readings. - F (0%): Inadequate participation.
 Not attentive during lecture and section and/or not participating in either small-group or full-class discussions.